ram02z/alinet/README.md

 This will output all the generated questions.

-To filter the generated questions using the original lecture slides, you can provide a similarity threshold and a retention rate (filtering) threshold:
+To filter the generated questions using the lecture slides (from the video), you can provide a similarity threshold and a retention rate (filtering) threshold:

 ```sh
 # If no threshold is given, the default (0.5) is used for both